ibm-cloud-docs/transit-gateway/helpful-tips.md

 # Planning for IBM Cloud Transit Gateway
 {: #helpful-tips}

 Make sure that you review the following considerations before ordering your {{site.data.keyword.tg_full}}.
+For information about resource quotas and default limits, see [Quotas and service limits](/docs/transit-gateway?topic=transit-gateway-service-limits).
 {: shortdesc}

 ## General considerations